Enter a keyword and click on Search to see results

 - They are not covered through EU grants in the form of contribution to unit costs, lump sums or flat-rate financing.

 The following categories of costs are also considered eligible:

 - costs relating to a pre-financing guarantee lodged by the beneficiary of the grant, where that guarantee is required by the National or Executive Agency;

-- costs relating to external audits where such audits are required in support of the requests for payments by the National or Executive Agency;
+- costs relating to certificates on the financial statements and operational verification reports where such certificates or reports are required in support of the requests for payments by the National or Executive Agency;

 - depreciation costs, provided they are actually incurred by the beneficiary.